Functional MRI (fMRI)

 Functional magnetic resonance imaging (fMRI) measures the small changes in blood flow that occur with brain activity.
-It may be used to examine the brain's functional anatomy, (determine which parts of the brain are handling critical functions), evaluate the effects of stroke or other disease, or to guide brain treatment. fMRI may detect abnormalities within the brain that cannot be found with other imaging techniques.
+It may be used to examine which parts of the brain are handling critical functions, evaluate the effects of stroke or other disease, or to guide brain treatment. fMRI may detect abnormalities within the brain that cannot be found with other imaging techniques.

 - What are some common uses of the procedure?

 - What will I experience during and after the procedure?

 - Who interprets the results and how do I get them?

 - What are the benefits vs. risks?

 What is functional MRI (fMRI)?

 Magnetic resonance imaging (MRI) is a noninvasive test doctors use to diagnose medical conditions.

 MRI uses a powerful magnetic field, radiofrequency pulses, and a computer to produce detailed pictures of internal body structures.
 MRI does not use radiation (x-rays).